BethanyJep/BethanyJep/README.md

 </p>

 ## Here's a bit about me:
-- 🔭 I’m currently working on a new [Learn Module]((https://learn.microsoft.com/en-us/training/modules/introduction-copilot-python/?WT.mc_id=academic-106558-bethanycheum)) 😉 find it here 👉 [Using GitHub Copilot with Python](https://learn.microsoft.com/en-us/training/modules/introduction-copilot-python/?WT.mc_id=academic-106558-bethanycheum)
+- 🔭 I’m currently working on a new curriculum 😉.
-- 🌱 I’m currently learning everything about AI and Finance, I am 📖reading [AI 2042: Ten Visions for our Future](https://www.ai2041.com/) & [The Secret Lives of Baba Segi's Wives by Lola Shoneyin](https://www.goodreads.com/book/show/7194279-the-secret-lives-of-baba-segi-s-wives).
+- 🌱 I’m currently learning everything about AI and Finance, I am 📖reading [Design of Everyday Things by Don Norman]([https://www.ai2041.com/](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things)) & [The Secret Lives of Baba Segi's Wives by Lola Shoneyin](https://www.goodreads.com/book/show/7194279-the-secret-lives-of-baba-segi-s-wives).
 - 💬 Ask me about: - Data Science, Machine Learning and AI 😄.
 - 🎨I define myself as a **creative**, trying to create with whatever tools I have!
 Find my recent creations at [@artsy.chu](https://www.instagram.com/artsy.chu/)
 - ⚡ Fun fact: I am a house cat, upon leaving the house you'd probably find me hiking or trying to tick something off my bucket list.